 \section{Experimental Results}

-\paragraph{One-shot Reranking Effectiveness.} We first evaluate the impact of reasoning effort and model scale on listwise reranking to identify an optimal configuration prior to full deep search.
-In this experiment, the original query is used for one-shot retrieval via qwen3-embedding-8b to identify the top-100 candidates.
-We treat the provided evidence documents as ground truth for relevance; evaluations using gold documents (those containing the final answer) exhibit identical trends and are reported in \cref{tab:retrieval_gold}.
+\paragraph{One-shot Reranking Effectiveness.} We evaluate how reasoning effort and model scale influence listwise reranking performance to identify an optimal configuration prior to full deep search.
+Using the original query, we perform one-shot retrieval with \textit{qwen3-embedding-8b} to obtain the top 100 candidate documents.
+We treat evidence documents as ground-truth relevance labels.
+Results with gold documents---those containing the final answer---show identical trends (see \Cref{tab:retrieval_gold}).

-\Cref{tab:retrieval_evidence} details the effectiveness of reranking the top-$d$ retrieved documents ($d \in \{10, 20, 50\}$) using oss-20b and oss-120b under low and medium reasoning budgets.
-Across all configurations, oss-120b consistently outperforms oss-20b under identical settings, as expected.

-Across all metrics, effectiveness improves monotonically within each $d$ block, with oss-120b under medium reasoning achieving the strongest overall effectiveness (e.g., NDCG@5 of 46.05 at $d=50$).
-Increasing the reasoning budget consistently improves ranking quality for both model sizes, with larger gains for oss-120b.
-This effect becomes more pronounced as (d) increases, reflecting the greater difficulty of reranking larger candidate sets.
-For example, at (d=50), moving to a medium reasoning budget improves NDCG@5 by about 1.7 points for oss-20b and 4.8 points for oss-120b, indicating that higher-capacity models benefit more from additional reasoning budgets.
+\Cref{tab:retrieval_evidence} reports reranking results on top-$d$ candidates ($d \in \{10,20,50\}$) using oss-20b and oss-120b under low and medium reasoning budgets.
+Across all settings, oss-120b consistently outperforms oss-20b.
+Overall, effectiveness improves monotonically within each $d$ block, with oss-120b under medium reasoning achieving the best results (e.g., NDCG@5 = 46.05 at $d=50$).
+Increasing reasoning budget improves ranking quality for both models, with larger gains for oss-20b, especially at higher $d$, where reranking is more difficult.
+For instance, at $d=50$, medium reasoning improves NDCG@5 by ~4 points for oss-20b.

-Nevertheless, increasing the ranking depth $d$ remains the dominant factor.
-Moving from $d=10$ to $d=20$ improves NDCG@5 by roughly 5--6 points, with an additional 6--8 point gain when increasing to $d=50$.
-As a result, an oss-120b model with medium reasoning at a given $d$ is still less effective than an oss-20b model with low reasoning at the next higher $d$ threshold.
+However, increasing $d$ has the strongest effect.
+Moving from $d=10$ to $d=20$ yields ~5--7 NDCG@5 points, with an additional ~3.5--10 points from $d=20$ to $d=50$.
+Consequently, an oss-120b model with medium reasoning at a given $d$ can still underperform an oss-20b model with low reasoning at the next higher $d$ level.